IanWhitney/hstore_radio_buttons/README.md

-# HstoreRadioButtons
+# hstore_radio_buttons

 So, you need a bunch of radio buttons on a form.
 But there's no particular reason for you to save each question in its own database field.
-And, even better, you have access to the Hstore data type in postgres
+And, even better, you have access to the Hstore data type in postgres. hstore_radio_buttons is the library you are looking for.
+Define a set of radio buttons, display them in your form and then gather them all up and save the data in an hstore field.

 # Requirements